abxh/data-structures-c/implementations/queue/README.md

 # queue

 This is a implementation of a circular queue using a fixed size byte array.
+The queue can be manually resized.